NuCypher’s Project is Offering Solutions To Issues of Security

 NU ERC-20 Token and Its Genesis Distribution

 The NU token is the native cryptocurrency of the decentralized NuCypher network and runs using the ERC20 protocol.
 The NU token is compatible with the “work token” model wherein the service provider stakes the native cryptocurrency to the network and thus gets the license to work on the network.
+At the time of publishing, NuCypher token price stood at $1.19.

 In the case of the NuCypher Network, this work is threshold cryptography services that facilitate use cases like access controls and secrets management.
 The fees paid by users for availing NuCypher services is distributed to the stakes as rewards as well as the inflation subsidy.
 Stakers can also participate in NuCypherDAO, the governance platform of the network.